7 Everyday Essential Gadgets Before Smartphones Landed

 Sony launched the first portable Compact Disc player, officially the CDP-5, in 1984, and the world called it the Discman.
 Where the Walkman played cassette tapes, the Discman played Compact Discs known in short as CDs, which offered significantly clearer, crisper audio.
 It was the next step up in portable sound quality, and it found a huge audience through the late 1980s and 1990s.

 CDs are spinning discs, and if one moved too sharply or hit a bump, the laser reading the disc would skip.
 Running with a Discman in your bag was a minor act of commitment.
 Manufacturers spent years developing anti-skip technology to fix the problem, with varying success.
+In the later years, they paved way for MP3 players with advantage of more options in terms of music and storage space both.
+Eventually both CD players and MP3 players got replaced by the smartphone.

 4. Pager